A. Schema format details

 Description

-A schema attribute’s value is either true or false.
+This schema attribute’s value can be true or false.

 of element (tag term, unit class, etc).